Look Into the LITE in Deep Learning for Time Series Classification: Background and Related Work

 \section{Background and Related Work}

-Time Series Classification (TSC) was widely investigated in the literature.
+Time Series Classification (TSC) is widely investigated in the literature.
 Some work addressed this problem using machine learning algorithms by comparing similarity metrics between the time series~\cite{bagnall2017great}, decisions based on random forest algorithm~\cite{lucas2019proximity}, \etc~ The problem of most of those algorithms is that they require huge amount of CPU time to perform their calculations, and can not be parallelized on a cluster of GPUs.
+However, we acknowledge that libraries such as cuML~\cite{cuml} do exist, which allow for efficient execution of some machine learning workloads on GPUs.
 For these reasons, deep learning for TSC is being used in the recent years.
-Even though the performance of deep learning is better than machine learning algorithms, the number of parameters to be optimized may be very high.
+Even though the accuracy and efficiency of deep learning often exceed those of traditional machine learning algorithms in many contexts, the number of parameters that need to be optimized can be significantly higher.
 In what follows, we first define the problem at hand, then we present some works that tackled the TSC problem using machine and deep learning techniques.
 Finally, we present some works that addressed the training time problem of deep learning models and the large number of parameters.